Images are for illustration purposes only. Packaging may change from time to time and images on our website may or may not be updated.

-Estimated dispatch within 24 working hours.
+Estimated dispatch within 2 to 6 working days.

 Carprodyl is used to treat pain and inflammation in dogs associated with degenerative joint disease (osteoarthritis).
 It is also useful for injuries to the musculo-skeletal system and for use after operations.
 It contains the popular drug carprofen, which is one of the most widely used medications of its type in veterinary medicine.